Are You Drowning in One-Size-Fits-All Wellness Advice?

 Grass-fed beef, organic pasture-raised chicken, cod, and salmon are on my list of ‘clean foods.’
 I love a pork chop if it’s not laced with hormones or antibiotics!

 I won’t touch ice cream or soda/pop with a 10-foot pole!
-I gave up sugar except for an occasional small slice of gluten-free cake—made with organic ingredients.
+I gave up sugar, except for an occasional small slice of gluten-free cake, made with organic ingredients.
 Otherwise, I don’t eat gluten-free products because they’re loaded with carbs and sugar that’ll take you for a blood-sugar rollercoaster ride.

-In conclusion, I can stoop down and pop back up again, stand on one foot for over a minute—or longer but get bored.
+In conclusion, I can stoop down and pop back up again, stand on one foot for over a minute, or longer, but get bored.
 I walk 2 miles 5-6 days per week.
 My body is the cartographer.
 I’m just the navigator!

 One Leg Stance Test